jritchie17/reporttestingapp/README.md

 ```
 python src/reporting/generate_pdf_report.py
 ```
-The generated PDF now contains an executive summary with totals, a match versus mismatch pie chart, and bar charts highlighting variance by account.
-Only mismatched accounts are shown in the detailed table.
+The generated PDF now contains three summary cards with total points, matches and mismatches.
+Below the cards a bar chart highlights the accounts with the largest absolute variance and a small table lists those same accounts.

 ### Launch the Dashboard
 To view mismatches interactively, install the optional dashboard